Milanxam/blog-app-next-js/README.md

 It now also features images for the blog-pages!

-Soon to add functional code blocks with code highlighting
+Soon to add functional code blocks with code highlighting and a dark mode

 ![screenshot](https://github.com/Milanxam/blog-app-next-js/assets/96538473/de7fdba8-29ea-4bad-a758-f4388ff48a10)